 Bump-out addition overview: Benefits and planning

 Building a “bump-out” is a big project that adds only a few square feet to a room.
+(Here are some other ways to add square footage to your home.)
 But in some rooms—especially bathrooms—an extra 6 or 7 sq. ft. allows for a complete transformation.
 With this wee addition, you can actually turn a half bath into a full bath, install a luxury two-sink vanity or even install a spa.
 The bump-out shown here allowed Charlie Avoles to expand a bathroom and replace a small tub with an oversized, easy-access shower.

 A bump-out is a home addition.
 And though a lot smaller than most, it raises many of the same planning issues.
-This article covers the main issues Charlie had to wrestle with; they’re the same things you’ll have to consider if you’re interested in a bump-out of your own.
+This article covers the main issues Charlie had to wrestle with; they’re the same things you’ll have to consider if you’re interested learning how to build a room addition yourself.

 Meet a Pro

 Charlie Avoles is one of the licensed master plumbers who checks and double-checks every bit of plumbing info that appears in The Family Handyman.
 When he’s not nitpicking magazine articles, Charlie is co-owner of St. Paul Pipeworks in St. Paul, Minnesota, and sometimes wears a general contractor hat, as he did for the bump-out shown here.

 “A bump-out doesn’t add a lot of square footage, but think of it this way: This bathroom grew by more than 25 percent!”

 Before you cut a hole in your house…

 Install a temporary shoring wall to hold things up while you cut the hole, extend the floor and set the header.